macguyversmusic/generative-nft-matic-example/README.md

 how???

-using hashlips regenerative art repository then uploading the generated images to the web then we deploy the contract and site
+using hashlips regenerative art repository then uploading the generated images to the web
+//TODO UPLOAD THE IMAGES TO IPFS AND NOT A SERVER then we deploy the contract and site

 after that we run the mint function.  now we have 100 unique NFTs